Storage Solutions That Transformed Our Garage Makeover

-11 garage organizers that changed the way our garages functions using storage solutions for tools, paint, and sporting equipment.
+Garage organizers that will change the way your garage functions using smart storage solutions for tools, paint, and sporting equipment.

 But we had a million room makeover projects (plus had a baby in the middle of it all), so Operation: Get Our Garage Crap Together kept getting knocked further down the priority list.
-But now?!
+Now, this once messy garage is the best place to find everything we need.

 Garage Makeover Before and After